ilkayBedrock/iinitt/README.md

 # iinitt
 ilkay(s/own) init
-a init without runlevels, and with only one configuration file !! you need eudev (https://github.com/ilkayBedrock/eudev-iinitt) and your own hardware modules, the init does not have any modprobing protocols/services. first generate a machine id before using this init. dbus requires one !!
+a init without runlevels, and with only one configuration file !! you need eudev (https://github.com/ilkayBedrock/eudev-iinitt) and your own hardware modules, the init does not have any modprobing protocols/services. systemd-tools also in dependencies. first generate a machine id before using this init. dbus requires one !!

 # installation
 i dont know to write Makefiles... manual install this piece of shi